armory/spinnaker-kustomize-patches/plugins/oss/pipeline-as-a-code/README.md

 Kustomize and the Spinnaker Operator.
 At the time of this writing *this particular Component does not support CDSH*, only Spinnaker.

+The CDSH specific component may be found in `armory/features/pipelines-as-code`.
 ## Usage

 A quick-start recipe is available in the `recipes/kustomization-oss-pac.yml`